Kahvedzic/Southern-Water-Corp/README.md

-Filtered Dataframes with Box Plots - Outliers Removed
+Filtered Dataframes with Box Plots - Outliers Removed:

 * As we all know, Outliers can easily skew our analysis and we might want to remove them.
 * Using the df_raw dataset, below is the result of the calculation of removing the outliers skewing our analysis.

 <img width="1254" alt="Screenshot 2024-10-21 at 3 36 39 PM" src="https://github.com/user-attachments/assets/27fbdb1e-d497-4caa-bc07-264009557c38">